Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Wait until all requested store gateways are running.
+1. Wait until all requested store-gateways are running.

 1. Enable traffic to the installation.